 - What are my real reasons for staying in this relationship?

-From my experience there are many reasons why we encounter toxic people in our lives.
-One of the most common being the mirror effect.
-Certain experiences or encounters with others act as a mirror and show us weaknesses or issues we need to resolve within ourselves.
+I must point out that not all toxic relationships are destructive.
+There are many reasons we encounter toxic people.
+A common reason being the mirror effect.
+Certain encounters act as a mirror and show us weaknesses or issues we need to resolve within ourselves.

-Another reason we may endure difficult relationships with others could be we are there to highlight flaws or issues within their life story, that they need to work on and learn from.
-We all learn from experiences and situations presented to us in life.
-Yet if the same emotional scenarios keep playing out with another and all that comes from it, is you being left with their emotional baggage to clear up, that they have refused to take responsibility for, no one is gaining, learning or growing from the situation and it may be time to cut the chord.
+We all learn from the bad situations presented in life.
+Yet if the same emotional scenarios keep playing out no one is gaining, learning or growing from the situation and it is time to cut the chord.

 I have attached a link to an article I came across quite randomly whilst writing this post and offers another writer’s perspective on ways to deal with toxic people, and although it is not written with the Empath in mind, it is worth a read.